First DriveWe’re familiar with the Sandero – it’s the cheap fuel that really intrigues us.

 First DriveThe Sandero Stepway is anything but budget motoring, and is a genuinely tempting offer

-Why we're running it: UK doesn’t get new cars with factory-fit LPG tanks.
-So we are using a dual-fuel Sandero to find out what are we missing?
+Why we ran it: UK doesn’t get new cars with factory-fit LPG tanks.
+So we used a dual-fuel Sandero to find out what are we missing

 Life with a Sandero Stepway LPG: Month 5

 Proving LPG cars have a role to play in the UK – 28 December 2017

 How topical: the government used November’s budget to remove the fuel duty escalator for LPG-powered cars.

 The presence of this escalator, no matter how small an impact it would make on the cost of a litre of LPG if enacted, has been highlighted by manufacturers as a reason why they don’t offer the cars with factory-fitted LPG tanks they supply to mainland Europe (in left-hand drive) in right-hand drive for UK buyers, citing uncertainty around the fuel’s price.

 Will anything change?
 We’ll have one final report on our Sandero coming soon where we’ll round up the state of the LPG nation in the UK, but plenty of you have got in touch to say you’d welcome a third fossil fuel choice alongside petrol and diesel when buying a car.

 One such reader is Richard Shepherd.
 Our Sandero LPG model was sourced from the Netherlands and that’s also where Richard has had to buy every one of his new cars since 1996 to get the factory-fit LPG system he knows works for him.